 With the aid of John Bawle’s team of Mullingar Tidy Towns merry workmen, we introduced five tractor tyres, painted and filled them with pollinator-friendly plants, and decorative mushrooms and toadstools made by our local artist extraordinaire and executive member Andrina Finch.

 Given the timing of this project (2021), these tyres were laid out to replicate the five Olympic Rings – after all we are a sports club!
 Local children visit this garden daily, where they sit with friends and play all around it.
 Even visiting teams for matches can’t resist a look, a touch, a listen, a smell and even a taste of its produce – the sweetcorn (for sound) is a big hit.
-Other plants include Oregano, Thyme and Lemon balm for smell, Petunias and Calendula for sight, Chives for taste, and Angel wings and Lamb’s Ear for touch, which our pollinators also thrive on.
+Other plants include Oregano, Thyme and Lemon Balm for smell, Petunias and Calendula for sight, Chives for taste, and Angel wings and Lamb’s Ear for touch, which our pollinators also thrive on.

 The barefoot pathway consists of bamboo canes, mulch and conifers, decorative and colourful stones, tree slices and decorative paving stones from local Kilmurray’s Hardware Store.
-Each end of the path has Lemon balm and Lavender planted which gives off a lovely aroma when walked on during the summer months .
+Each end of the path has Lemon Balm and Lavender planted which gives off a lovely aroma when walked on during the summer months .

 CBS TY students and our Green Clubs Initiative also planted five hundred window boxes full of pollinator-friendly plants for HSE frontline staff and Club Active 1428 Retirees Club members.
 These window boxes were paid for through grant aid from HSE Staff funding Initiatives and Community Enhancement funding with Westmeath County Council.
-Slanemore Garden Centre supplied the plants and window boxes and we partnered up with the retirement members and HSE staff and CBS to plant and distribute them across the town of Mullingar and wider environs, benefitting many pollinators.
+Slanemore Garden Centre supplied the plants and window boxes and we partnered up with the retirement members, HSE staff and CBS students to plant and distribute them across the town of Mullingar and wider environs, benefitting many pollinators.